VanragParik/LitFibre.Interviews.SoftwareEngineer/README.md

 Implement the `IMemoryDatabase` interface for the `Order` model.
 As the interface name implies, this should be a simple in-memory DB, 3rd party libraries shouldn't be necessary here.
 We've provided some seed data in `orders.json` that you can use to initialize the DB.

 ### Task 2
-Implement a number of RESTful endpoints in the `LitFibre.Interviews.SoftwareEngineer.Controllers.OrderController` API controller.
-This should use your IMemoryDatabase implementation.
+Implement a number of RESTful endpoints in the `LitFibre.Interviews.SoftwareEngineer.Controllers.OrderController` API controller that interact with the order database.
 The endpoints should be the following:
 1. Read all orders.
 2. Read an order by ID.
 3. Add an order.